 The below summary was prepared for Compound Writing, a paid invite-only community of online writers.
 Apply here

-⚡ It’s important to write about what truly inspires and energizes you.
+1. Write about what truly inspires and energizes you.

 Lenny attributes much of his success with Lenny’s Newsletter to the fact that he really only writes about topics that intrinsically fascinate him. “ When you're writing about things that you're interested in or genuinely curious about, there's a much higher chance people are also going to be interested in it.
 And, more importantly, the content is going to be good.”

 It’s okay to trust your gut instinct and write about the topics that you’re naturally drawn to.
 “I think the classic advice is pick a straightforward niche and become really good at that.
 If I was smart, I'd pick just product management or just growth or just startups but I don't want to spend all my time on one of those things.
 I'm just not interested in any of those so deeply where I want to only think about that all the time.”

 Lenny warns against the trap of molding your content to respond to perceived reader demand.
 “You can easily get pulled into doing things that other people want you to do and write about things that other people want you to write about.
 I find the more interested I am in a thing I'm working on, the better it is.
 I try to write about things that I'm really interested in with just a bit of input from others on what they are looking for.
 Don’t write only things people are asking you to write about, because then your writing just turns into another job.”